What is Gifu’s local dish “Kei-chan”?

 Q: Where can I buy Kei-chan as a souvenir?

-A: Available at supermarkets and roadside stations in Gifu Prefecture.
-Frozen or vacuum-packed versions are popular.
+A: You can buy it at supermarkets and roadside stations in Gifu.
+Frozen and vacuum-packed versions are popular.

-When traveling, be sure to enjoy the authentic taste.
+When you travel there, be sure to enjoy the authentic taste.